freywaid/injects/README.md

 One important thing to note, these decorators do not change the signature of the wrapped function.
-That is, the signature will still be the same even though arguments are effectively defaulted and/or modified just be fn is entered.
+That is, the signature will still be the same even though arguments are effectively defaulted and/or modified just before the function is entered.

 ## Injection